NETWAYS/graylog-pulsesecure-cp/README.markdown

 # PulseSecure Content Pack

-This PulseSecure content pack can be used to collect and enrich your log data for a efficent analyzing and visibility
+This PulseSecure content pack can be used to collect and enrich your log data for a efficent analyzing and visibility of the user lgoings.
+This conetent pack only handling messages from your PulseSecure who are related to user logins.

 ## Includes
-* TCP and UDP Input on port 1514 with a grok extractor
+* UDP Input on port 1514 with a grok extractor
 * PulseSecure grok patttern
-* "PulseSecure Global" Stream with all extracted messages
+* "PulseSecure Global" Stream with all extracted messages with one filter rule
-* Stream "PulseSecure Failed Logins" contains all messages with failed status
+* Stream "PulseSecure Failed Logins" contains all messages with status failed based on a filter rule
 * Dashboards named "PulseSecure"

 ## Requirements